AdobeDocs/commerce-operations.en/help/install/advanced.md

 The following tables describe the installation option names and values.
 For example installation commands. see [Sample localhost installations](#install-cli-example).

-{:.bs-callout-info}
+>[!NOTE]
+>
-Any options that contain spaces or special characters must be enclosed in either single or double quotes.
+>Any options that contain spaces or special characters must be enclosed in either single or double quotes.

 **Admin credentials:**